ZenMastersTeam/Zen-UV/mkdocs/tutorial/emergency_light_translate.md

 ![](../img/tutorial/emergency_light/reset_uvs.gif)

 ### Initial unwrap

 1. When everything is prepared we are starting from splitting 3D model into UV islands.
 Initial unwrap will split aproximately, so do not check the correctness, later we will adjust it.
 Let's make seams by edge sharpness.
 3D Model will be splitted by the most sharp edges.
     - Press "Mark By Angle" in [Unwrap](../unwrap.md) tab.
-2. When seams are created we are ready to split int UV islands by using [Zen Unwrap](../unwrap.md#zen-unwrap) operator.
+2. When seams are created we are ready to split into UV islands by using [Zen Unwrap](../unwrap.md#zen-unwrap) operator.
 It depends on selection.
 If nothing is selected [Zen Unwrap](../unwrap.md#zen-unwrap) it simply splits by existing seams.
 If anything is selected the behaviour will be different
     - Deselect all.
     - Press [Zen Unwrap](../unwrap.md#zen-unwrap) button from [Unwrap](../unwrap.md) tab.